 It seems like the babies have very different amounts that they want or will accept.
-Remember that tiny babies have tiny tummies, and overfeeding will be just as fatal as underfeeding.
-Usually I will try to make sure they get at least 2 to 3 mouth fulls per feeding, and I start young babies out on feeding every two hours, or more often if they start squeaking.
-As they get older, they will be able to eat more and will be able to have their feeding times further apart.
+Remember that tiny babies have tiny tummies and overfeeding will be just as fatal as underfeeding.
+I try to make sure they get at least 2 to 3 mouthfuls per feeding.
+I start young babies out on feeding every two hours or more often if they start squeaking.
+As they get older they will be able to eat more in one session and will be able to have their feeding times further apart.

 Stimulating the digestive system:

 This is VERY important.
 Moms usually lick their babies' bellies to help get the digestive tract going.
 We have to simulate this by rubbing gently from chin to rectum with something like a damp q-tip or cotton ball.
 There isn't any "magic number" of times, I usually just make sure to do about 20 to 30 strokes after each feeding and that seems to have worked out fine.
 You'll know the baby's digestive system isn't working well if the belly becomes blackened in color, distended, and/or hard.